magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 Before creating an issue:

-1. Read the [issue reporting guidelines](https://github.com/magento/magento2/wiki/Issue-reporting-guidelines) to learn how to create an issue that can be processed in a timely manner.
+1. Read the [Issue reporting guidelines](https://github.com/magento/magento2/wiki/Issue-reporting-guidelines) to learn how to create an issue that can be processed in a timely manner.
 1. Check the [documentation]({{site.baseurl}}/) to make sure the behavior you are reporting is really a bug, not a feature.
 1. Review the [existing issues](https://github.com/magento/magento2/issues) to make sure you are not duplicating another contributor's work.